Loudspeaker: Wiring connections

 With sound reinforcement system, PA system and instrument amplifier speaker enclosures, cables and some type of jack or connector are typically used.
-Lower- and mid-priced sound system and instrument speaker cabinets often use 1/4" speaker cable jacks.
-Higher-priced and higher powered sound system cabinets and instrument speaker cabinets often use Speakon connectors.
-Speakon connectors are considered to be safer for high wattage amplifiers, because the connector is designed so that human users cannot touch the connectors.
+Lower- and mid-priced sound system and instrument speaker cabinets often use 1/4" jacks.
+Higher-priced and higher-powered sound system cabinets and instrument speaker cabinets often use Speakon connectors.
+Speakon connectors are considered to be safer for high-wattage amplifiers, because the connector is designed so that human users cannot touch the connectors.

 Wireless speakers

-Wireless speakers are very similar to traditional (wired) loudspeakers, but they receive audio signals using radio frequency (RF) waves rather than over audio cables.
-There is normally an amplifier integrated in the speaker's cabinet because the RF waves alone are not enough to drive the speaker.
-This integration of amplifier and loudspeaker is known as an active loudspeaker.
-Manufacturers of these loudspeakers design them to be as lightweight as possible while producing the maximum amount of audio output efficiency.

-Wireless speakers still need power, so require a nearby AC power outlet, or possibly batteries.
-Only the wire to the amplifier is eliminated.
+Wireless speakers are similar to wired powered speakers, but they receive audio signals using radio frequency (RF) waves rather than over audio cables.
+There is an amplifier integrated in the speaker's cabinet because the RF waves alone are not enough to drive the speaker.
+Wireless speakers still need power, so require a nearby AC power outlet, or onboard batteries.
+Only the wire for the audio is eliminated.